Particular/docs.particular.net/persistence/azure-table/configuration_code_astp_[3,).partial.md

 snippet: BehaviorUsingIProvidePartitionKeyFromSagaId

-`IProvidePartitionKeyFromSagaId` enables users to set the partition key based on of the following:
+`IProvidePartitionKeyFromSagaId` enables users to set the partition key based on one of the following:

 * The `SagaId` header if present
 * The `SagaId` on the secondary index derived from the correlation property information when migration mode is enabled